CSC207-2024/safeTO/database/README.md

 Replace `<put_your_api_key_here>` with the actual API token sent to your email. **Do not store the token directly in your code.** Instead, set it as an environment variable named `SAFETO_DB_TOKEN`.
 If you suspect that your API key has been compromised, please contact us immediately at [i@joefang.org](mailto:i@joefang.org) for assistance in revoking and re-issuing your API key.

+## Version History and Deletion Mechanism

+The API supports version history for each key, allowing users to track changes over time.
+When a user updates a key using the `put` action, a new version is created and added to the version history.
+Each object in the version history includes a `_hidden` property that determines its visibility.
+To effectively "delete" a key, the API does not remove it from the database but rather marks all its versions as hidden.
+This approach ensures that the version history is maintained, allowing users to retrieve previous states if necessary.
+The use of the `_hidden` property provides a non-destructive way to manage data visibility while preserving the integrity of historical records.

 ## Endpoints

 ### Action: `get`